explore

 Where is Exuma

-The chain of 365 cays in The Bahamas, known collectively as the Exumas, covers over 100 miles of shimmering sapphire waters and sugary beaches.
+The chain of 365 cays in The Bahamas, known collectively as the Exumas, covers over 100 miles of shimmering sapphire waters and sugary white sand beaches.
 The Exumas’ gin-clear water makes it perfect for all manner of water-based adventures, from sailing to kiteboarding, fishing, and everything in between.
 Any lover of the ocean should add a visit to the Exumas to their to-do list.

 When To Visit Exuma

-With temperate weather and sunshine year-round, there’s really no wrong time to visit the Bahamas.
-Many travelers prefer to travel to the Exumas in the winter while the weather is relatively dry and the humidity is kept at bay.
 June through October marks the Exumas’ rainy season, and you are more likely to experience storms, high winds, and cloudy days.
 That being said, we went in February, and battled wind the entire time. . . so go figure.

-How To Get To Exuma
+How To Get To Exuma in the Bahamas

 We sailed to the Exumas from Miami with a quick stop in Bimini to dive with Hammerhead Sharks.
 But most people get there via Nassau either by charter boat or flight.
 You can even take a day trip to the Exuma Cays via Nassau. . . although I wouldn’t recommend it unless you are extremely short on time.
-You can also fly directly from Fort Lauderdale to Staniel Cay (the perfect place to base yourself in the Exumas) via Makers Air, like Quin and I did when we departed.

 What To Pack For The Exumas